hygorchristian/hcli/docs/plugins.md

-# Plugin guide for zygor-cli
+# Plugin guide for hcli

-Plugins allow you to add features to zygor-cli, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by zygor-cli.
+Plugins allow you to add features to hcli, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by hcli.

-Creating a zygor-cli plugin is easy.
+Creating a hcli plugin is easy.
 Just create a repo with two folders:

 ```
 commands/